brokenpylons/macro/README.md

 Each command can be called by using just the first letter (e.g. ```macro r``` instead of ```macro record```).

-By soucing ```macro keep``` the script is overriden by a function that also saves the current history to a file, which is then loaded in the new shell when recording.
+By sourcing ```macro keep``` the script is overriden by a function that also saves the current history to a file, which is then loaded in the new shell when recording.
 That means you can use the up arrow to get previously called commands.
 I suggest you call this in your ```.bashrc```.

 The script stores the registers and the history in the ```~/.local/share/macro``` directory.